Jonathan India Player Props: Reds vs. Rays

 Rays Pitching Rankings

-- The 8.8 strikeouts per nine innings put together by the Rays pitching staff ranks 15th in the league.
+- The Rays pitching staff is 13th in MLB with a collective nine strikeouts per nine innings.

-- The Rays' 2.88 team ERA ranks second across all MLB pitching staffs.
+- The Rays have the second-ranked team ERA across all MLB pitching staffs (2.72).

-- Rays pitchers combine to give up the fewest home runs in baseball (eight total, 0.5 per game).
+- Rays pitchers combine to surrender the first-fewest home runs in baseball (eight total, 0.4 per game).

+- Rasmussen (2-1 with a 2.60 ERA and 19 strikeouts in 17 1/3 innings pitched) gets the start for the Rays, his fourth of the season.

+- In his most recent appearance on Friday against the Toronto Blue Jays, the righty went 4 1/3 innings, allowing five earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.